 - Peeling vegetables

 Which Is Better: a Santoku or a Chef Knife?

 Santoku knives look similar to chef’s knives, but there are a few things that distinguish them:

 - Blade: Santoku blades tend to be thinner, making them ideal for more precise tasks or making thin slices.

 - Length: Chef’s knives are usually longer.
 If you have small hands, you might prefer the balance of a Santoku knife.

 - Weight: Santoku knives are lighter and easier to handle.

-If you already own a chef’s knife, you may still want to invest in a santoku knife so you can have the best of both worlds.
+If you already own a chef’s knife, you may still want to invest in a Santoku knife so you have the best of both worlds.

 What Factors Drove Our Ratings

-- Comfort: Well-balanced, ergonomic knives that are comfortable and safe to hold.
+- Comfort: Well-balanced, ergonomic knives are comfortable and safe to hold.